Serials crisis: Unbundling big deals

-A subscription to a bundle of several journals, at a discounted price, is known as a "big deal".
-In a big deal, a library or consortium of libraries typically pays several million dollars per year to subscribe to hundreds or thousands of toll access journals.
+A subscription to a bundle of several journals at a discounted price is known as a "big deal".
+In a big deal a library or consortium of libraries typically pays several million dollars per year to subscribe to hundreds or thousands of toll access journals.
 By offering such discounted bundled subscriptions, the largest journal publishers were able to squeeze out of the market smaller (often, non-profit and less expensive) publishers, who did not have many journal titles and could not offer a discounted bundle subscription.

 In the 2010s, efforts increased to "unwrap" or "unbundle" the subscription, if not to cancel them altogether.
-Services emerged for libraries to share information and reduce the information asymmetry in negotiations with the publishers, like the SPARC cancellation tracking and the Unsub data analysis tool.
+Services emerged for libraries to share information and reduce the information asymmetry in negotiations with the publishers, like the Scholarly Publishing and Academic Resources Coalition (SPARC) cancellation tracking and the Unsub data analysis tool.

 Open access

 Developed in part as a response to the serials crisis, open access models have included new models of financing scholarly journals that may serve to reduce the monopoly power of scholarly journal publishers which is considered a contributing factor to the creation of the serials crisis.
 These include open access journals and open access repositories.